-Locations can be deemed limited access for various reasons, whether it be for inaccessibility to the public during standard business hours; remoteness; increased pedestrian traffic in the area, etc.
+Locations can be deemed limited access for various reasons, whether it be for the inaccessibility to the public during standard business hours; remoteness; increased pedestrian traffic in the area, etc.

-For instance: airports, military bases and police stations are limited access due to the fact that they have heightened security and are generally not accessible to the general public during standard business hours.
-Not everyone with a truck can come to an airport or military base and request to pick something up, or drop something off there.
+For instance: airports, military bases, and police stations are limited access due to the fact that they have heightened security and are generally not accessible to the general public during standard business hours.
+Not everyone with a truck can come to an airport or military base and request to pick something up or drop something off there.

-Churches, hospitals, parks and locations akin to those are considered limited access due to increased pedestrian traffic and lowered maneuverability.
+Churches, hospitals, parks, and locations akin to those are considered limited access due to increased pedestrian traffic and lowered maneuverability.